If you’re thinking about picking up a pair of Jim Green boots, there’s one thing you need to get right first: sizing.

 The JG Last

-This is the OG.
-It’s the original last Jim Green launched with, and it’s still in use today.
-You’ll find it on some of their most popular boots like the Razorback and the Stockman.
+This is the OG that put Jim Green on the map.
+You’ll find it on classics like the Razorback and Stockman.

-The JG last has a 3E width, which makes it great for folks with wide feet.
-It also has a very round toe box, which gives your toes a lot of space up front.
+It’s wide.
+We’re talking a 3E width with a big, round toe box that gives your toes a lot of space up front.

-But here’s the deal: some people feel a bit of pressure from the vamp (that’s the leather over your toes) when the boots are new.
-You’ll feel it pressing down slightly.
+But some people feel a bit of pressure from the vamp (that’s the leather over your toes) when they’re brand new.

 The ASHM Last